ShaunCurtis/Blazr.Demo.Components/Documents/A-Deep-Dive-into-the-Component/Introduction.md

 # Introduction

-The focus of this document is the Blazor Component, and its purpose is to:
+This article will attempt to answer the folloeing questions:
-1. Show you want a component is.
+1. Want is a component?
-2. Show you how components work and build the application UI.
+2. How do components work?
-3. Demonstrate various ways of building components.
+3. How do I use components?

 ## What is a Component?